The Future of Health Care, Now

 Cardiovascular and Metabolic Disorders Research

-Heart disease is the leading cause of death and accounts for nearly 15,000 deaths per year in Missouri.
-MU investigators are using state-of-the-art high-resolution imaging, mechanical measures and computational modeling to develop diverse, patient-based strategies for treating these serious conditions.
+Cardiovascular disease is the leading cause of death and accounts for nearly 15,000 deaths per year in Missouri.
+MU investigators are using state-of-the-art high-resolution imaging, mechanical measures and computational modeling to develop diverse, patient-based strategies for treating heart failure and metabolic and vascular diseases.

 Cardiovascular and metabolic disorders research efforts include:

-- Pioneering noninvasive diagnostics for patients’ heart function
+- Development of noninvasive diagnostics for patients' heart and vascular function

 - Leveraging technology to make patient well-being the focus of care